Metabolic Syndrome

 What are the signs and symptoms of Metabolic Syndrome?

 There are a number of symptoms which characterise MetS.
-These include elevated fasting blood glucose levels (diabetes/pre-diabetes), excess body fat around the abdomen (abdominal obesity), high cholesterol and high blood pressure.
+These include elevated fasting blood glucose levels (diabetes/non-diabetic hyperglycaemia), excess body fat around the abdomen (abdominal obesity), high cholesterol and high blood pressure.
+The criteria for diagnosis are mentioned below.
+Some people may have signs of insulin resistance like darkened, thickened skin areas on the neck, armpits or in other folds and creases.

 How common is Metabolic Syndrome?

-The prevalence of metabolic syndrome commonly mirrors that of obesity and type 2 diabetes which are outcomes of MetS.
-It is believed that MetS is three times higher than diabetes and can be estimated to be a quarter of the world’s population, however because criteria of MetS differs between organisations, it is difficult to know the true number of individuals with MetS.
-According to the NHS in the UK, metabolic syndrome is very common affecting 1 in 3 individuals aged over 50.
+The prevalence of metabolic syndrome commonly mirrors that of obesity and type 2 diabetes, which are outcomes of MetS.
+It is believed that MetS is about three times higher than diabetes and can be estimated to be a quarter of the world’s population, however, because the criteria of MetS differs between organisations, it is difficult to know the true number of individuals with MetS.
+According to the NHS in the UK, metabolic syndrome is very common affecting one in four individuals, and one in three individuals aged over 50 years.

 Is Metabolic Syndrome inherited?